 My last position was being the Volunteer and Events Coordinator for the Edmonton Community Legal Centre, where I support a few hundred volunteers in providing accessible legal services to the community.
 It’s basically Human Resource Management without the payroll part, as these volunteers generously share their talents and kindness free of charge.
 My job involves additional hats such as website and social media management, facilitating programs such as legal education and identification clinics, and organizing special events.

 Outside my paid job, I strive to help and share to make the community better.
-Some past and current ways I share time and resources are, teaching schoolchildren about business through Junior Achievement, blogging to help fellow students during their Cooperative Education Program, being a committed member of the Business and Beyond Toastmasters Club, being a regular donor at the Canadian Blood Services, donating to various causes, event organizing with the John Humphrey Centre for Peace and Human Rights, and most recently, Director-At-Large and Newsletter Editor for the Rio Terrace Community League.
+Some past and current ways I share time and resources are, teaching schoolchildren about business through Junior Achievement, blogging to help fellow students during their Cooperative Education Program, being a committed member of the Business and Beyond Toastmasters Club, being a regular donor at the Canadian Blood Services, a columnist for the Alberta Filipino Journal, donating to various causes, event organizing with the John Humphrey Centre for Peace and Human Rights, board positions with the Edmonton Federation of Community Leagues and Edmonton Multicultural Coalition, and most recently, Programs Director for the West Meadowlark Community League.

 My dream and goal is that through my occupation and community involvements, that I help reduce barriers in our community.
 These are the barriers that prevent people from achieving their full potential, having timely access to necessary services, or receiving adequate and appropriate healing and support after experiencing hardship and trauma.
 This can only be achieved through a never-ending process of learning, awareness, collaborative effort, and being our best selves even when times are challenging.
 In short, I am in the helping people industry.